 Initially, barbiturates and benzodiazepines were brought into the spotlight to treat symptoms related to insomnia, but over time, it became apparent how addictive the drugs are.
 A more promising solution was necessary to restore sleep to the growing number of those dealing with insomnia or sleep-related disorders.

-While Lunesta is technically less addictive than the drugs that preceded it, has a perception of being safe, which comes with its own set of issues.
+While Lunesta is technically less addictive than the drugs that preceded it, has a perception of being safe, but that comes with its own set of issues.
 This, in turn, causes people to abuse the drug because of the misinformation about it.

 This is not the case, and Lunesta is by no stretch of the imagination safe.
 Significant dangers can be traced back to its use, and it can become an issue, even when it’s taken as prescribed.